rizdaprasetya/mt-alt-doc/en/technical-reference/sandbox-test.md

 # Testing Payment on Sandbox
 <hr>
+Sandbox Environment can be used to create "testing" transactions (usually performed from your development/testing environment).
+All transaction made within this environment mode is not "real", and does not require "real payment/fund".
+This environment is created automatically when you are signing up, and free to use.

 In the Sandbox environment, Midtrans uses web-based simulator to simulate a response from payment provider or bank's system.
 This helps to test different scenarios that can happen on production, without actually doing real payments.